 - If a student takes both ENVS 208 and ECON 231, then ENVS 208 will count towards core requirement and ECON231 will count towards the Social Science Elective.

-- Any course that fulfills the research methods elective AND is also approved as and SS/HU, or NS elective can be counted for both requirements.
+- Any course that fulfills the research methods elective AND is also approved as an SS/HU, or NS elective can be counted for both requirements.
 This double-counting only applies to courses listed on the ES Majors Checklist under ‘Research Methods Elective,’ and would allow completion of the ES major with 10 courses (instead of 11).
-These courses include ENGL 255 (can be counted as a SS/HU elective), and CHEM 211, ENVS 316, ENVS 340, GEOL 235, and PSYC 308 (can be counted as an SS elective).
+These courses include ENGL 255 and PSYC 300 (which can be counted as an HU and SS elective respectively), and CHEM 211, ENVS 316, ENVS 340, and GEOL 235 (which can be counted as an NS elective).

 - Each ES major must take at least one of their SS/HU or NS elective courses at the 300/400 level.
 Ideally, this course will be related to the student’s pathway.

 A student interested in a focused, but less extensive, study of the environment may pursue a minor in Environmental Studies by submitting the following: